Fractional-horsepower motor: Applications

 Fractional-horsepower motors are used across a wide range of industries and applications for a variety of motion and compression needs.
-The largest portion of sales can be attributed to the automotive sector, however, accounting for some 35% of all FHP motor sales, driving auxiliary applications such as electric windows, wind-shield wipers, powered seats, wing mirrors, central locking systems, roof openers, and trunk openers.
+The largest portion of sales can be attributed to the automotive sector, accounting for some 35% of all FHP motor sales, driving auxiliary applications such as electric windows, windshield wipers, powered seats, wing mirrors, central locking systems, roof openers, and trunk (UK English: boot) openers.
 In Europe, the majority of these applications are fulfilled by the industry's largest players: Brose (formerly Siemens), Bosch, and Nidec (formerly Valeo).

 The second-largest area of consumption is the field of white goods, and small domestic appliances (approximately 12% of the European market).
 For example, FHP motors are being used to drive pumps and compressors in refrigerators, coffee machines, and washing machines, and they provide suction in vacuum cleaners and a variety of other switching and motion tasks across the ever-increasing variety of domestic products.
 Until the recent divestment of its motors interests, Electrolux was believed to be Europe's largest manufacturer of FHP motors for domestic-appliance applications.

-Industrial applications consume a similar number of units to that of domestic products with FHP motors being used across a variety of conveyance and process applications.
+Industrial applications consume a similar number of units to domestic products: FHP motors are used across a variety of conveyance and process applications.

 Other applications include: pumps & compressors, medical devices, portable tools, office machinery, and HVAC.
+Development of this type of motors increased with the growth of popularity in e-bikes.